Dhanu2408/Online-quiz-application-/README.md

 Multiple quizzes with numerous questions.
 Large amounts of quiz attempt and result data over time.
 Scalable database design to support future growth.
+Data Requirement Analysis

+Data Requirement Analysis is the process of identifying, collecting, storing, and managing the data required for the successful operation of the Online Quiz Application.
+The system relies on accurate and secure data to perform user authentication, quiz management, evaluation, and result generation.

+User Data

+This data stores information about registered users of the system.

+Attributes:

+- User ID
+- Name
+- Email Address
+- Password
+- User Role (Admin/User)
+- Registration Date

+Quiz Data

+This data contains details of quizzes created by the administrator.

+Attributes:

+- Quiz ID
+- Quiz Title
+- Quiz Description
+- Duration
+- Total Marks
+- Creation Date

+Question Data

+This data stores quiz questions and answer options.

+Attributes:

+- Question ID
+- Quiz ID
+- Question Text
+- Option A
+- Option B
+- Option C
+- Option D
+- Correct Answer

+Quiz Attempt Data

+This data records user participation in quizzes.

+Attributes:

+- Attempt ID
+- User ID
+- Quiz ID
+- Start Time
+- End Time
+- Submitted Answers

+Result Data

+This data stores quiz evaluation results.

+Attributes:

+- Result ID
+- User ID
+- Quiz ID
+- Score Obtained
+- Total Marks
+- Percentage
+- Result Status

+Data Relationships

+- One user can attempt multiple quizzes.
+- One quiz can contain multiple questions.
+- Each question belongs to one quiz.
+- Each quiz attempt generates a result.
+- Results are linked to both users and quizzes.

+Data Security Requirements

+- Passwords must be stored in encrypted form.
+- Access to administrative functions should be restricted.
+- User information must be protected from unauthorized access.
+- Regular database backups should be maintained.
+- Data integrity and confidentiality must be ensured.

+Expected Data Volume

+- Hundreds or thousands of user records.
+- Multiple quizzes with numerous questions.
+- Large amounts of quiz attempt and result data.
+- Database structure should support future expansion and scalability.

+Purpose

+The Data Requirement Analysis ensures that all necessary information is properly stored, managed, and secured.
+It helps in designing an efficient database structure that supports smooth quiz operations, accurate evaluation, and reliable result generation.